STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 The Radium package also offers some specific components that should be requested explicitly as they are not included in the set of base components.
-- Headless : search for the availability of the target Radiumm::Headless and its dependencies
+- Headless : search for the availability of the target Radium::Headless and its dependencies
   - Radium::Core
   - Radium::Engine

-The radium package also defines several cmake functions, described below, that you can use to ease the configuration of your application, library or plugin, mainly to install them in a relocatable way while allowing their use from their own build-tree.
+The Radium package also defines several cmake functions, described below, that you can use to ease the configuration of your application, library or plugin, mainly to install them in a relocatable way while allowing their use from their own build-tree.